gatsbyjs/gatsby/docs/docs/themes/shadowing.md

 The shadowing API uses a deterministic file structure to determine which component will be rendered.
 In order to override the `Bio` component in `gatsby-theme-blog`, create a file named `user-site/src/gatsby-theme-blog/components/bio.js`.

 Any file that lives in the `src/gatsby-theme-blog` directory of the user’s site will be used instead of a file with the same name located in the theme’s src directory: `gatsby-theme-blog/src`.
+This replaces the entire file: to re-use parts of the original file from the theme such as functionality or styling, check out the sections of this doc on [extending](#extending-shadowed-files) and [importing](#importing-the-shadowed-component) shadowed files.

 This means that `user-site/src/gatsby-theme-blog/components/bio.js` will be rendered in place of `gatsby-theme-blog/src/components/bio.js`: